 - Drink more dairy

 - Increase your Vitamin D intake

 Get a FREE Phone Screening with Fibroid Institute Dallas

 Uterine fibroids can cause painful and life-altering symptoms for many women, especially as they get larger and put more pressure on your uterus.
 At Fibroid Institute Dallas, we don’t believe you need to decide between suffering in silence or having a hysterectomy.
 If you suffer from painful uterine fibroids, schedule a telehealth or office consult.

 At Fibroid Institute Dallas, we are dedicated to helping you become #FibroidFree.
-Dr. Suzanne Slonim and Dr. Uma Reddy are top doctors in interventional radiology for women seeking fibroid treatment in Dallas/Fort Worth area and all of North Texas.
+Dr. Suzanne Slonim is a top doctor in interventional radiology for women seeking fibroid treatment in Dallas/Fort Worth area and all of North Texas.
 Thousands of women have had their fibroids symptoms treated with UFE at our state-of-the art treatment facility.
 Simply read our 5-star patient reviews.

 Request a 15-minute free phone screening with an expert fibroid nurse to determine if you are eligible for fibroid treatment without surgery.
 To learn more about the revolutionary, non-surgical, fibroid treatment Uterine Fibroid Embolization (UFE) call 214-838-6440.

 Fibroid Institute Dallas serves the DFW area including Dallas, Duncanville, DeSoto, Cedar Hill, Lancaster, Cockrell Hill, Grand Prairie, Arlington, Hutchins, Irving, Highland Park, University Park, Park Cities, Garland, Mesquite, Richardson, Addison, Carrollton, Plano, Allen, and all of North Texas.